ideamark/text-to-freemind/README.md

 The origin author is Wouter Bolsterlee (uws@xs4all.nl).
 Thanks for sharing.

-It is a new version of text-to-freemind by some modification.
+It is a new version of text-to-freemind by upgrading Python2.5 to Python3.x

 This program is distributed under the GPL v2 (or later) license.